 Roadway construction shall be in accordance with the detailed design drawings and specifications accepted through the engineering drawing review (Section 1.7.3).
 The work shall be carried out in an efficient manner with acceptable equipment and capable personnel.
-The Manager of Engineering or an appointed representative shall have access to the site at all times and shall promptly be provided with all test results and information necessary to assess the Contractor's performance.
+The Town Representative shall have access to the site at all times and shall promptly be provided with all test results and information necessary to assess the Contractor's performance.
 The Town must be notified prior to and have the option to be present at any proof rolls (pre- and post-cement-stabilization), large concrete pours, backfilling operations, or paving operations.